Date: November 12, 2020

 APM Automation – The Missing Ingredient For Application Performance Monitoring Solutions

-Companies that move to the cloud to host their applications understand that while they have outsourced the hosting of their applications to third-party cloud vendors such as Amazon Web Services, they still need to monitor and manage those applications themselves, usually with an Application Performance Monitoring solutions or APM.
-With yesterday’s client-server computing applications, I.T. departments had almost complete control over the servers, the networks, and the end-user computing environments.
+Companies that move to the cloud to host their applications understand that while they have outsourced the hosting of their applications to third-party cloud vendors such as Amazon Web Services, Microsoft Azure, and Google Cloud Platform, they still need to monitor and manage those applications themselves, usually with an Application Performance Monitoring (APM) solution.
+With yesterday’s client-server computing applications, IT departments had almost complete control over the servers, the networks, and the end-user computing environments.
 But today’s cloud environments are more complex, with many more moving parts often outside of your control.

 Some companies have embarked on digital transformations, pushing customer interactions into critical, web-based applications.
 It is now more important than ever to quickly respond to any application performance and downtime issues via an APM automation solution.